codex-team/hawk.php/README.md

 );
 ```

-### Catch exceptions
+### Catch handled exceptions

-You can catch exceptions by yourself without enabling handlers.
+You can catch exceptions manually with `catchException` method.

 ```php
 try {